"Strength does not come from physical capacity. It comes from an indomitable will."

 Presence: Bring full awareness into our body rather than living in our head.
 Inhabit our physical form.

-When mind and body are working as one unit, everything gets more effective.
-Movements sharpen up, waste drops away, and what a man does with his body matches what he meant to do.
+When mind and body work as one unit, everything gets more effective.
+Movements sharpen, waste drops away, and what a man does with his body matches what he meant to do.

-It also makes a man more present.
-When you're actually in your body, you're here.
-Not rehearsing conversations in your head or replaying yesterday's mistakes.
+This connection also makes a man more present.
+When he's in his body, he's here.
+Not rehearsing conversations or replaying yesterday's mistakes.

 The Warrior who builds this connection moves differently.
-You can see it in how he carries himself, how precisely he acts, and how fully he inhabits the room he's standing in.
+We can see it in how he carries himself, how precisely he acts, and how fully he inhabits the room he's standing in.